A 5G spotlight – is it too early to invest?

 In factories, time is money, and if a connected machine goes down due to network loss, including a lack of available bandwidth, the financial fallout can be massive.
 With a private 5G network, network slicing can be used to ensure critical operational data always gets network priority, while 5G’s superior bandwidth means it can cope easily with a high number of connected production systems.
 This also enables manufacturers to resource digital twins and big data analytics with appropriate bandwidth.

 With 5G, local governments can create faster, more intelligent smart initiatives across transportation, public security, and citizen services.
 These include enabling connected vehicles to drive smarter and safer, analysing real-time surveillance data at the edge, and enforcing energy conservation policies across connected public utilities.

 "By 2027, the global telemedicine market is expected to be worth $121 billion, with accelerated use driven by global social and economic disruption."

 It may seem like early days, but by investing in a 5G platform now, your return on investment will grow year-on-year as IoT innovation continues to diversify and enable new, cost-saving possibilities.

 For example, in field service operations, why limit certain jobs to specific engineers, when you can shorten novice training and empower engineers to work on almost any ticket with 5G-enabled augmented reality (AR) technology?
 It may sound like science-fiction, but it’s real, and it’s driving productivity and lowering costs.

-To discuss our bespoke 5G approach, or to arrange a strategic consultation with our friendly team of experts, please don’t hesitate to get in touch.
+To discuss 5G and the enterprise opportunity, or to arrange a strategic consultation with our friendly team of experts, please don’t hesitate to get in touch.